UHDanke/gd_docs/bugs/bugs.md

 As a result the object will flicker constantly, moving on and off-screen every other tick.
 This is not a visual bug, triggers that use object positions are affected.
 This bug does not occur for the top, bottom or left side of the screen.

+## Toggle and negative Length
+Toggle disables Area effects on the object only if Length is negative.
+This should be replaced by a dedicated **Ignore Disabled** feature as there is no indication length does that.